-I found this recipe 30 years ago on the back of a Golden Grahams box, and even though I was only about Fuzz’s age, I was smart enough to know that something made with dry breakfast cereal could never come close to the real thing; because If you think about it, s’mores are the perfect dessert –- gooey, chocolaty, multi-textured & flavored and almost always served in happy circumstances.
+Indoor S'mores is a recipe I found 30 years ago on the back of a Golden Grahams box.
+At the time I didn't think a dry breakfast cereal could never come close to the real thing; because If you think about it, S’mores are the perfect dessert –- gooey, chocolaty, multi-textured & flavored and almost always served in happy circumstances.
 For instance, you never find s’mores at business meetings or funerals.
 They’re for campouts or cozy happy nights at home with the family.
 Plus, you get to set things on fire while you eat and if that’s not fun, I don’t know what is.
-So the idea of indoor s’mores made with cereal was just kind of “meh”.
+So the idea of indoor s’mores made with cereal was just kind of "meh".

 Well, today I’m feeling kind of “meh”.
 The rest of the family went to a water park and I can’t get my ears wet and have to stay home.
 Staying home isn’t a bad thing because there’s lots to do here, but I’d rather be going down a water slide just like I’d rather be burning marshmallows than melting them in a pan and dumping them on cereal.
 But life is not perfect and sometimes you have to make the best of it so Indoor S’mores, the one recipe for which I had all the ingredients on hand, were perfect for the day.
 They don’t taste like real s’mores, but they’re pretty good in their own right and have an interesting look.
 I thought they tasted much better cold, so I’m keeping this batch in the refrigerator to see how long it will take for them to become soggy.